PaulHJoo/Blog/src/blogs/internet-zoo/internet-zoo.md

 Since we didn’t want to drown on land, we solved this issue in many ways.
 Since this post is about how devices communicate on the Internet, we’ll be focusing on a solution relating to networks, however, it’s worth mentioning one of the solutions as you’ll be seeing it around and it may cause some confusion, IPv6.

 The IP addresses we’ve been discussing have all been IPv4; IPv6 addresses look like this 2001:0db8:0000:0042:0000:8a2e:0370:7334 and they have 128-bits, which means they have 2<sup>128</sup> unique addresses (put that into a calculator for fun times - we won’t be running out anytime soon).
-IPv6 isn’t simply an “if there’s no room let’s just make more room” solution; it has its differences and nuances however that’s a story for another time.
+IPv6 isn’t simply an “if there’s no room let’s just make more room” solution; it has its differences and nuances, however, that’s a story for another time.

 ##Networks
 To explain how the network related solution works we have to explain what a network and subnetwork is.
 A network is a collection of IP addresses (devices) and a subnetwork is a subset of that network.
 Put another way, a subnetwork is what occurs when you start splitting the network into smaller groups.
 However, this begs the question, how do we split these addresses into groups?
 How can we identify if one address belongs to one subnet or another?